01 — Overview

 Dataset Composition

-Bijankhan-Peykare Corpus, Persian Medical QA, and Persian Wikipedia — standardised punctuation in formal academic contexts.
+Bijankhan-Peykare Corpus, Persian Medical QA, and Persian Wikipedia — standardised punctuation in formal literary, medical, and encyclopedic contexts.

-Persian Telegram Channels, Farsi Stories, and Blog Dataset V2 — modern conversational patterns with varied punctuation styles.
+Persian Telegram Channels, Farsi Stories, and Blog Dataset V2 — modern conversational patterns covering social media, narrative fiction, and personal blogging.

 Multi-stage filtering: structural, content, and linguistic checks.
-SHA-256 hash-based exact deduplication across all sources.
+Exact deduplication via SHA-256 with whitespace normalisation across all sources.

 How to Cite